How to Find Hope in Suffering in Light of Eternity

 Since, then, you have been raised with Christ, set your hearts on things above, where Christ is, seated at the right hand of God.
 Set your minds on things above, not on earthly things.
 For you died, and your life is now hidden with Christ in God.
 When Christ, who is your life, appears, then you also will appear with him in glory.
 (NIV)

-Because the truth is, all this suffering will one day (very soon) be but a distant memory.
+The truth is, all this suffering will one day (very soon) be but a distant memory.
 It will be eclipsed in the glorious presence of God as we, His followers, are swept up into eternity.

 Like a woman giving birth, the unbearable pain of labor is forgotten almost as soon as the child is born.
 It’s replaced by new life, hope, triumph, joy and a chest-bursting feeling of love and gratitude.